aa830/BAe146-Family/README.md

 ## Status
 WIP

+##Progress
+Finished v1 of FDM, Aircraft Model present.
+Need to work on interior.

 ## Installation
 * Create a separate folder for self-installed aircraft somewhere if you don't have one already (/home/user/fgfs-addons/Aircraft for example, the folder MUST be named Aircraft !)